JuliaAI/MLJ.jl/docs/src/quick_start_guide_to_adding_models.md

 **Additional notes**:

-- Please type all your fields if possible,
+- Please annotate all fields with concrete types, if possible, using type parameters if necessary.

-- Please prefer `Symbol` over `String` if you can (e.g. to pass the name of a solver),
+- Please prefer `Symbol` over `String` if you can (e.g. to pass the name of a solver).

-- Please add constraints to your fields even if they seem obvious to you,,
+- Please add constraints to your fields even if they seem obvious to you.

 - Your model may have 0 fields, that's fine.

 **Examples**: